khalid-hussain/shaheen/chap5.md

 He felt touched and said, "Silly girl, you are crying?"

-"Please forgive me.", she reiterated.
+"Please forgive me," she reiterated.

 "But I don't understand the reason for these tears.
 If they convey a message of friendship from the Christians to the victorious then I'm afraid they are in